 Lab Objective: A Markov chain is a collection of states with specified probabilities for transitioning from one state to another.
 They are characterized by the fact that the future behavior of the system depends only on its current state.

-In this lab, we learn to construct, analyze, and interact with Markov chains, then apply a Markov chain to a natural language processing problem.
+Markov chains have far ranging applications.
+In this lab, we learn to construct, analyze, and interact with Markov chains and apply a Markov chain to a natural language processing problem.